Schubert puzzles and integrability II: multiplying motivic Segre classes: A couple of results on Nakajima quiver varieties

 \rem[gray]{is that true? is it only a conjecture? generic spectral parameters?
 Quoth Nakajima: ``We also show that $M_{x,a}$ is a finite dimensional l-highest weight module.
 As a usual argument for Verma modules, $M_{x,a}$ has the unique (nonzero) simple quotient.
 The author conjectures that $M_{x,a}$ is a tensor product of l-fundamental representations in some order.
 This is proved when the parameter is generic in \S 14.1.''
 I think the being-a-tensor-product is provable nowadays using stable envelopes.
 The def of $l$-fundamental is hiding in remark 1.2.17 on p9. }

-In the present case, fixing the framed dimension vector to be of the form of figure~$d$, quiver $(a)$, and summing over all gauged dimension vectors, we obtain an action of $\xqg$ on $V_a(z_1)\otimes \cdots \otimes V_a(z_n)$, recovering the representation theory discussed in \S \ref{ssec:reptheory}.
+In the present case, fixing the framed dimension vector to be of the form of figure~$d$, quiver $(1)$, and summing over all gauged dimension vectors, we obtain an action of $\xqg$ on $V_a(z_1)\otimes \cdots \otimes V_a(z_n)$, recovering the representation theory discussed in \S \ref{ssec:reptheory}.

-In particular, at $n=1$, for all one-dimensional weight spaces of $V_a(z)$ (that is, all weight spaces except the zero weight space at $d=4$; that includes all of $V_a^A(z)$), one has a natural basis given by the stable envelope construction (where we always make the same ``canonical'' choice of chamber, polarization and line bundle as for $\St^\lambda$ in proposition~\ref{prop:stab}).
+In particular, at $n=1$, for all one-dimensional weight spaces of $V_a(z)$ (which includes all of $V_a^A(z)$, and in fact, is all weight spaces except the zero weight space at $d=4$), one has a natural basis given by the stable envelope construction (where we always make the same ``canonical'' choice of chamber, polarization and line bundle as for $\St^\lambda$ in proposition~\ref{prop:stab}).

 \begin{lem} Let $d=1,2,3,4$ and $a=1,2,3$, with $w_{(a)}$ the framed dimension vector on quiver $a$ of figure $d$.
 In particular $w_{(a)}$ has \fbox{$n$} at exactly one vertex.
 Define \defn{the $a$th single-number sector}\footnote{This denomination comes from the labels $0,\ldots,d$ of weight vectors of $V_a^A(z)$ which are single numbers, as opposed to other weight spaces of $V_a(z)$ which are traditionally labeled in Schubert puzzles by multinumbers.} for that quiver in that figure as the set of $v_{(a)}$ pictured, a $d$-parameter rather than $2d$-parameter set.